National Gallery of Victoria Presents New Exhibition, ART OF THE TABLE, 2/28-12/31

 Exquisitely decorated porcelain plates surrounded by cutlery and highlighted with sparkling glassware - a well-laid dining table can be a work of art.
 A new exhibition at the National Gallery of Victoria, Art of the Table, explores dining practices through the examination of the extravagant aesthetic of the dining table.

-Opening today, 28 February 2014 to coincide with the start of the Melbourne Food and Wine Festival, the exhibition will draw on the richness of the NGV's decorative arts collection, assembling works from the 15th to 20th centuries
+Opening on 28 February 2014 to coincide with the start of the Melbourne Food and Wine Festival, the exhibition will draw on the richness of the NGV's decorative arts collection, assembling works from the 15th to 20th centuries

 to highlight the practices, predilections and culinary passions from this defining period in gastronomic display.